hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 ## Troubleshooting

 ### Image not showing in the widget
-- Ensure you picked an image and then tapped **Save to Widget**.
+- Ensure an image was picked and then **Save** was tapped.
 - Ensure both targets have the App Group entitlement: `group.com.conornolan.widgetweaver`.
 - If the app was reinstalled, previously saved specs may reference image filenames that no longer exist in the App Group container; remove/re-pick the image and save again.
 - If re-selecting the same photo seems to do nothing, pick a different photo once, then pick the original again, and save.

 ### Widget not updating
-- Tap **Save to Widget** again.
+- Save again (prefer **Save & Make Default** while iterating).
 - Ensure the widget instance is set to either:
   - **Default (App)** (recommended while iterating), or
-  - the specific saved design you’re editing
+  - the specific saved design being edited
+- If Matched set is enabled, ensure edits are being made to the intended size (Small/Medium/Large) via the preview size picker.
 - Remove/re-add the widget after significant schema changes.

 ### AI shows “Unavailable”
 - The app still works (deterministic fallbacks).
-- If you want on-device generation, enable Apple Intelligence in Settings and allow time for the model to become ready.
+- For on-device generation, enable Apple Intelligence in Settings and allow time for the model to become ready.

 ---